mipo256/properties-maven-plugin/README.md

 # Mikhail2048's Properties Maven Plugin

 This is a copy of the mojohause [properties-maven-plugin](http://www.mojohaus.org/properties-maven-plugin/).
-That plugin of maven is not under active development, so I took charge.
+That plugin of maven is not under active development, so we took charge.
 This project also is distributed over [Apache 2.0 License](https://www.apache.org/licenses/LICENSE-2.0.txt).
 In general, **usages of this plugin is very, very similar to one in the original version**, but with some extensions requested from users.

 # 1. About plugin